gotchoices/MyCHIPs/doc/learn-tally.md

 implementation is going to insist on uniqueness here, it might have to support multiple CHIP ID's per entity.

-More than anything, perhaps these issues expose a flaw in the original database design.
+More than anything, perhaps these issues expose a flaw in the original schema design.
 It assumed that host systems would maintain normalized entity records (i.e. one per entity) for foreign peers who were connected by tallies to its own local user entities.
 That assumption may just not be possible without the need for periodic